How to Make the Best Einkorn Cornbread (Cinnamon Honey Butter!)

 - Serve warm with a generous slather of honey butter over the top.
 Enjoy!

-- Cinnamon Honey Butter: Add softened butter, honey, cinnamon, and salt to a small mixing bowl.
+- Add softened butter, honey, cinnamon, and salt to a small mixing bowl.
 Using a hand mixer, whip the butter until light and fluffy and all ingredients are thoroughly combined.
 Add to a small bowl and top with an extra drizzle of honey and light sprinkle of salt.
 Yum!

 If you loved this recipe for yummy einkorn cornbread, make sure to come back and leave a comment and a 5 star rating!
 I would love to hear how this recipe turned out for you.